Fusion-Party-Aus/Formal-Documents/Constitution.md

       i) Provide formal notice to the Branch that is currently registered in the applicable jurisdiction, and

-      2. Provide formal notice to the Association’s Members.
+      ii) Provide formal notice to the Association’s Members.

-   2. Upon receiving formal notice from the Association, a Branch registered in the applicable electoral jurisdiction must;
+   b) Upon receiving formal notice from the Association, a Branch registered in the applicable electoral jurisdiction must;

       i) Provide notice to its members of the notice given, should those members be managed separately to those of the Association.

-      2. Take formal action to either transfer or revoke their registration, as applicable, within 60 days of their receipt of the notice.
+      ii) Take formal action to either transfer or revoke their registration, as applicable, within 60 days of their receipt of the notice.

 ### 7. Not for profit organisation